ahmadsalim/bprd-debugging/README.md

 ```

 The level of tracing output is configurable on compile-time and will per default only show errors.
-If you want to increase the trace level, simply provide the `-DTRACE_LEVEL=level` argument to your compiler where _level_ is the level of output desired; for example, `gcc -DTRACE_LEVEL=3 -o example.out example.c` will print trace.
+If you want to increase the trace level, simply provide the `-DTRACE_LEVEL=level` argument to your compiler where _level_ is the level of output desired; for example, `gcc -DTRACE_LEVEL=3 -o example.out example.c -lm` will print trace.

 The different trace levels are shown in the followin table: